openEHR/adl-tools/apps/doc/README-adl_workbench.txt

 	using subversion).

 	adl_workbench:
-		Double-click the adl_validator.exe file.
+		Double-click the adl_workbench.exe file.
 The GUI ADL workbench tool should appear.
 Follow these general steps:

 		* open and parse an archetype file....